Contrasting FORTESCUE METAL/S (FSUGY) and Its Peers

 Institutional and Insider Ownership

-0.1% of FORTESCUE METAL/S shares are held by institutional investors.
-Comparatively, 22.8% of shares of all “Metal mining” companies are held by institutional investors.
-8.8% of shares of all “Metal mining” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+0.1% of FORTESCUE METAL/S shares are owned by institutional investors.
+Comparatively, 23.3% of shares of all “Metal mining” companies are owned by institutional investors.
+8.8% of shares of all “Metal mining” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Analyst Recommendations

-This is a summary of recent ratings for FORTESCUE METAL/S and its peers, as provided by MarketBeat.
+This is a summary of recent recommendations for FORTESCUE METAL/S and its competitors, as provided by MarketBeat.com.

 |Sell Ratings